 The Darkest Edge of Dawn

-This urban fantasy is a paperback edition that was published by Pocket Books on August 31, 2010 and has 374 pages.
+urban fantasy that was published by Pocket Books on August 31, 2010 and has 374 pages.

 Explore it on Goodreads or Amazon.